 03 of 05

-Any side yard that serves as a traffic path between the front and back yards should provide pleasant and convenient travel.
+Any side yard that serves as a traffic path between the front and back yards should provide a pleasant and convenient access point.
 Side yards with a little more space can also be great places for fragrant flowering perennials or lush vegetable gardens.

 04 of 05